English | Français | Deutsch | 日本語 | 한국어 | 漢語 | Español | Português | Italiano | Magyar | Türkçe | Pycckий

 Students, their Host Family, and the Homestay office

 As our international students are new to Toronto, often having a limited knowledge of English and very different cultural norms, we ask that homestay hosts try to recognize how difficult it can be for them to adjust to their new environment.
 Students should feel they can rely on their homestay to find out where to go on their first day of classes and to assist them with their daily routine.
 We ask that homestay hosts make their expectations of the student very clear and contact the Homestay office with any questions or concerns.
-Please note that as a rule, the volume of student placements increases in the summer months (June-August) and the Homestay office contacts host families directly and at our discretion to arrange the placement of incoming students for the standard four-week time period.

 As a guest in your home, students are expected to abide by the rules of the household.
 Homestay hosts may want to consider talking to students about any of the following: